GryllsAddons/TurtleZoneCount/README.md

 - Mouseover the icons to see a detailed breakdown.
 - Click the faction to refresh the data and toggle the /who panel.
 - Click the friends icon to refresh the friend data and show the friend panel.
+- If you have [HCRank](https://github.com/GryllsAddons/HCRank) enabled and are PvP flagged, the track feature will be temporarily enabled.
 - Move the panel by holding shift and ctrl and dragging on the zone name.
 - Reset the panel by holding shift and ctrl and right clicking on the zone name.